-- 2. The Council will seek to bring forward a comprehensive development of the Ladywell Leisure Centre site and adjoining land where appropriate for a mix of uses including retail (A1, A2, A3) up to 1,400 sqm and housing (C3). - 3.
-The following key principles will apply: - (a) proposals should seek to enhance the Lewisham High Street frontage through the incorporation of active uses at - groundfloor level and enhancements to the public realm in front of the site and enhancements to permeability through the site.
-Residential units should be situated at upper levels and to the rear of the site with associated amenity space provision, - (b) new development should seek to improve vehicular servicing of adjoining land to the south, - (c) opportunities to establish a site-specific communal energy system with potential to link into a larger Lewisham Hospital decentralised energy system in the longer term will be encouraged, - (d) proposals could include the redevelopment of Lewisham Free School Opportunity Pre-School, subject to the allowance being made for alternative provision of equivalent benefit to the community (see LTC COM3).
+- The Council will seek to bring forward a comprehensive development of the Ladywell Leisure Centre site and adjoining land where appropriate for a mix of uses including housing (C3) and retail (A1, A2, A3), subject in the case of the retail element to its having no demonstrable adverse impact on the Primary Shopping Area. - The following key principles will apply: - (a) proposals should seek to enhance the Lewisham High Street frontage through the incorporation of active uses at ground floor level and enhancements

+- to the public realm in front of the site and enhancements to permeability through the site.
+Residential units should be situated at upper levels and to the rear of the site with associated amenity space provision, - (b) new development should seek to improve vehicular servicing of adjoining land to the south, - (c) opportunities to establish a sitespecific communal energy system with potential to link into a larger Lewisham Hospital decentralised energy system in the longer term will be encouraged, - (d) proposals could include the redevelopment of Lewisham Opportunity Pre-School, subject to the allowance being made for alternative provision of equivalent benefit to the community.